-We also previously audited, in accordance with auditing standards generally accepted in the United States of America, the IMSA Fund for Advancement of Education's basic financial statements as of and for the years ended June 30, 2012 and June 30, 2011 (not presented herein), and have issued our reports thereon dated December 18, 2012 and December 12, 2011, respectively, which contained unmodified opinions on the respective financial statements of the business-type activities.
-The accompanying supplementary information for the years ended June 30, 2012 and June 30, 2011 in State Compliance Schedules 1 through 3 is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the June 30, 2012 and June 30, 2011 financial statements.
-The accompanying supplementary information for the years ended June 30, 2012 and June 30, 2011 in State Compliance Schedules 1 through 3 has been subjected to the auditing procedures applied in the audits of the June 30, 2012 and June 30, 2011 basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare those basic financial statements or to those basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the accompanying supplementary information for the years ended June 30, 2012 and June 30, 2011 in State Compliance Schedules 1 through 3 is fairly stated in all material respects in relation to the basic financial statements as a whole from which it has been derived.
+The basic financial statements of the IMSA Fund for Advancement of Education as of and for the year ended June 30, 2013 (not presented herein) was audited by other auditors whose report thereon dated November 26, 2013, which contained an unmodified opinion on the respective financial statements of the business-type activities.
+The accompanying supplementary information for the year ended June 30, 2013 in State Compliance Schedules 1 through 3 is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the June 30, 2013 financial statements.
+The report of the other auditors stated that the accompanying supplementary information for the year ended June 30, 2013 in State Compliance Schedules 1 through 3 has been subjected to the auditing procedures applied in the audit of the June 30, 2013 basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In their opinion, the accompanying supplementary information for the year ended June 30, 2013 in State Compliance Schedules 1 through 3 is fairly stated, in all material respects, in relation to the basic financial statements as a whole from which it has been derived.

-The accompanying supplementary information in the Analysis of Operations Section has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+The accompanying supplementary information in the Analysis of Operations Section has not been subjected to auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.